 Given $K \in \N$, we introduce the set

 For any $Y \in S_K$, we write $|Y| = \sum_{j=1}^{K-1} Y(j)$.
 We introduce

 For any $n \in \N$, we write $Y_n = \Pi_K(X_n)$, that encodes the set of balls that are close to the front.
-As the IBM has support bounded by $K$, the bin in which the $(n+1)$-st ball is added to $X_n$ depend only on the position of the front and on the value of $Y_n$.
-This reduces the study of the dynamics of $(X_n)$ to the study of $(Y_n, n \geq 1)$. \begin{lemma} The sequence $(Y_n)$ is a Markov chain on $S_K$. \end{lemma}
+As the IBM has support bounded by $K$, the bin in which the $(n+1)$-st ball is added to $X_n$ depends only on the position of the front and on the value of $Y_n$.
+This reduces the study of the dynamics of $(X_n)$ to the study of $(Y_n, n \geq 1)$. \begin{lemma} The sequence $(Y_n)$ is a Markov chain on $S_K$ with a unique stationary probability distribution. \end{lemma}

 \begin{proof} For any $1 \leq \xi \leq K$ and $Y \in S_K$, we denote by

 For any $X \in S$ and $\xi \leq K$, we have $B(X,\xi)=B(X,K) + \tilde{B}(\Pi_K(X),\xi)-1$.
 Moreover, we have $\Pi_K\left(\Phi_\xi(X)\right) = \tilde{\Phi}_\xi(\Pi_K(X))$.